 If you want to experience all of the iconic imagery of London in just one afternoon, Westminster is your ideal destination!
 The ornate Houses of Parliament and the Elegant Westminster Cathedral sit adjacent to each other while Winston Churchill’s statue and the Lions at Trafalgar Square are just blocks away.
-Listed below are the top 10 sights in Westminster to ensure a fun filled and captivating day in the heart of bustling London.
+Listed below are the top 10 sights in Westminster to ensure a fun filled and captivating day in the heart of bustling London on a perfect Westminster Tour.

 - Big Ben and The Houses of Parliament